Spiritual, Moral, Social and Cultural Development at St Mark’s

 - Recognising and respecting the codes and morals of the different cultures represented in the school and wider community (celebration of religious festivals, visitors from other cultures, themed weeks for year groups)

-- Encouraging pupils to take responsibility for their actions; for example, respect for property, care of the environment, and developing codes of behaviour (School Council, Class Charters, School Composter, Eco Committee)
+- Encouraging pupils to take responsibility for their actions; for example, respect for property, care of the environment, and developing codes of behaviour (School Council, Class Charters, Eco Committee)

 - Providing models of moral virtue through literature, humanities, sciences, arts, assemblies and acts of worship (Literacy; History; RE; PSHE; Assembly; Drama).

-- Reinforcing the school’s values through images, posters, classroom displays, screensavers, exhibitions etc (RE Week, Cross depicting school’s key values displayed throughout school, Dove depicting all Christian values, banners, value pebbles).
+- Reinforcing the school’s values through images, posters, classroom displays, screensavers, exhibitions etc (RE Week, Cross depicting school’s key values displayed throughout school, Dove depicting all Christian values, banners, general environment).

 Social development is shown by: